-As a culture, we spent a great deal of time online.
-We get our news from social media channels, talk to friends on Skype, and use Twitter to discover new products and creators.
-It can seem like small businesses that spend money on print or offline advertising aren’t making their marketing dollar stretch like it could.
+As a culture, we spend a great deal of time online.
+We get our news from social media channels, talk to friends on Facebook, and use Twitter to discover new products and creators.
+It may appear that small businesses aren’t maximizing their marketing dollars when they invest in print or offline advertising.
 But is that entirely true?
 The answer is no. The best and most versatile companies use a mix of online and offline advertising in order to make their business as successful as possible.

 Flyers, Brochures, and Booklets

 On the Internet, white papers and downloadable ebooks are a great way to present customers with information that helps develop you as a content leader in their minds, showing your expertise and giving them convenient takeaways that let them develop their understanding of the industry.

 White papers and e-books, of course, developed from businesses wanting to continue to use their analog equivalents of flyers, brochures, and booklets.
 Waiting rooms and coffee shops are still full of brochures, flyers, and pamphlets that may be of interest to those who are a captive audience.
 As digital printing technology has driven down the costs of producing high-quality booklets and pamphlets, it only makes sense for businesses to make the most of these technologies.

 Let’s switch focus for a moment and discuss an often-overlooked marketing tactic: Direct Mail.
 Far from being obsolete, this classic approach—sending brochures, catalogs, or postcards straight to the homes of potential customers—offers something digital platforms simply can’t: a tangible, sensory experience.
 Picture a meticulously crafted postcard in your mailbox, alive with rich colors and featuring an irresistible call to action.
 It stands out.
 It feels personal.
 And it captures your attention in a way that yet another email in your already crowded inbox never could.